Intel-bigdata/SSM/docs/ssm-cdh5.10-deployment-guide.md

    The script will create all tables required by SSM.

-4. Start SSM server with command
+5. Start SSM server with command

-	`bin/start-smart.sh --config ./conf --daemon`
+   `./bin/start-smart.sh" --config ./conf`

-   `--config <config-dir>` configures where the configuration file directory is and
+   `--config <config-dir>` configures where the configuration file directory is. `${SMART_HOME}/conf` is used if not specified.

-   `--daemon` means start the SSM server as an daemon process on the server.

    Once you start the SSM server, you can open its web UI by

    `http://localhost:7045`

    If you meet any problem, please open the SmartServer.log under /logs directory.
 All the trouble shooting clues are there.

-5. Stop SSM server with command
+6. Stop SSM server with command
    If stop SSM server is required, use the script `bin/stop-smart.sh`.
 Remeber to use the exact same parameters to `stop-smart.sh` script as to `start-smart.sh` script.
    For exmaple, when you start smart server, you use

-   	`bin/start-smart.sh --config ./conf --daemon`
+   `bin/start-smart.sh --config ./conf`

    Then, when you stop smart server, you should use

-   	`bin/stop-smart.sh --config ./conf --daemon`
+   `bin/stop-smart.sh --config ./conf`

 SSM Rule Examples
 ---------------------------------------------------------------------------------
 1. Move to SSD rule

 	`file: path matches "/test/*" and accessCount(5m) > 3 | allssd`

 This rule means all the files under /test directory, if it is accessed 3 times during last 5 minutes, SSM should trigger an anction to move the file to SSD.
 Rule engine will evalue the condition every MAX{5s,5m/20} internal.